Netlia/documentation/DeviceComunication/DeviceComunication.md

 ### 7th byte - message type

 The message type determines the content of the other bytes in the message.
-The following table lists the values this byte can take on:
+The following table lists the values this byte can take:

 | Value   | Message type        |
 |---------|---------------------|